gnufied/kube_website/content/en/docs/concepts/storage/storage-limits.md

 ## Dynamic volume limits

-{{< feature-state state="alpha" for_k8s_version="v1.11" >}}
+{{< feature-state state="beta" for_k8s_version="v1.12" >}}

-Kubernetes 1.11 introduces dynamic volume limits based on node type.
-This is an alpha feature that supports these services:
+Kubernetes 1.11 introduced support for dynamic volume limits based on node type as an Alpha feature.
+In Kubernetes 1.12 we are moving this feature to beta and will be enabled by default.

+Dynamic volume limits is supported for following volume types.

 - Amazon EBS
 - Google Persistent Disk